hanabi/hanabi.github.io/docs/level-5.md

 - In other words, most *Layered Finesses* cause unrelated cards to blind-play that do not match the type of clue given.
 - With that said, it is also possible to perform a *Layered Finesse* for unrelated cards that **do** match the type of the clue given.
 When this happens, it is hidden from the receiver of the clue, so we call it a *Clandestine Finesse* to disambiguate it from a (more obvious) *Layered Finesse*.
 - For example, in a 3-player game:
-  - Alice clues number 3 to Cathy, which touches the purple 3 on slot 1 and the green 3 on slot 4.
-Thus, the purple 3 is the focus of the clue.
-This must be a *Play Clue* on the purple 3.
+  - Alice clues number 3 to Cathy, which touches the red 3 on slot 2.
+Thus, the red 3 is the focus of the clue.
+This must be a *Play Clue* on the red 3.
-  - Bob knows that the purple 3 is currently unplayable, so it must be a *Finesse*.
-He blind-plays his *Finesse Position* as purple 2, but it is a red 2 instead and successfully plays.
+  - Bob knows that the red 3 is currently unplayable, so it must be a *Finesse*.
+He blind-plays his *Finesse Position* as a red 2.
+Instead, it is a blue 2, and it successfully plays.
+Bob gasps in surprise.
-  - Normally, Cathy would think that she has the red 3 on her slot 1, because the card that was blind-played matches the clue.
+  - Normally, Cathy would think that she has the blue 3, because that would match the blue 2 that blind-played.
 (Number 2 matches number 3.)
-  - However, Cathy also sees that Bob had a purple 2 on his *Second Finesse Position* at the time of the clue.
+  - However, Cathy also sees that Bob had a red 2 on his *Second Finesse Position* at the time of the clue.
 So there is a possibility that this was a *Clandestine Finesse* instead of a normal *Finesse*.
-Thus, Cathy has to give Bob a chance to blind-play the purple 2.
-If he does not, then Cathy does indeed have the red 3.
+Thus, Cathy has to give Bob a chance to blind-play the red 2.
+If he does not, then Cathy does indeed have the blue 3.
-  - For now, Cathy clues number 2 to Alice, which is a simple *Play Clue* on the yellow 2.
+  - Cathy does something unrelated..
-  - Next, Alice plays the yellow 2.
+  - Alice does something unrelated.
-  - Bob was surprised that he blind-played the red 2, but now he knows that Alice performed a *Clandestine Finesse* instead of a normal *Finesse*.
-Bob must now continue to resolve the *Clandestine Finesse*, so he blind-plays his slot 2 card.
-It is the purple 2 and it successfully plays.
-(Bob knows that if he did not do this, then Cathy would go on to misplay purple 3 as red 3.)
+  - Bob was surprised that he blind-played the blue 2 instead of the red 2.
+This must be a *Clandestine Finesse* and Bob must really have the red 2.
+  - Bob blind-plays his slot 2 card.
+It is the red 2 and it successfully plays.
+(Bob knows that if he did not do this, then Cathy would go on to misplay the red 3 as a blue 3.)
-  - Cathy plays purple 3.
+  - Cathy plays the red 3.

 <ClandestineFinesse className="example" />